Tech-invite3GPPspaceIETFspace

 a=dcmap:0 subprotocol="http"

-When the HTTP subprotocol is used, any other data channels used by the data channel application JavaScript(s) sent in the bootstrap data channel shall be represented in an updated SDP as additional "a=dcmap" lines with stream ID values starting from 1000, using stream ID numbers from the JavaScript(s).
+Any other data channels used by the data channel application JavaScript(s) sent in the bootstrap data channel shall be represented in an updated SDP as additional "a=dcmap" lines with stream ID values starting from 1000, using stream ID numbers from the JavaScript(s).

 There are multiple, possible providers of data channel applications.
 In Figure 6.2.10.1-1, assume that UE A is local to the operator hosting the data channel server.
 Further assume that UE B belongs to a different operator (remote).
 The user of UE A can create and use data channel applications (steps 1-4), which can also be sent to UE B (step 5).
 Similarly, some other authorized part associated with UE A's operator can create data channel applications for use by UE A (steps 1-4), which can also be sent to UE B (step 5).
 For simplicity, there's no data channel server and data channel application repository depicted for UE B in Figure 6.2.10.1-1, but those could be present in a more general case.
 Seen from the perspective of a single UE, there are then at least four possible data channel application providers: